Ms. Gretchen V. Anderson, CFDM, CGFM

 Deputy Chief Financial Officer, United States Coast Guard

-Craig Bennett assumed his current duties as the Deputy Assistant Commandant for Resources and Deputy Chief Financial Officer for the U.S. Coast Guard in September 2013.
+Mr. Bennett assumed current duties as the Deputy Assistant Commandant for Resources and Deputy Chief Financial Officer for the U.S. Coast Guard in September 2013.
 In this capacity, Mr. Bennett has responsibility for financial management, organizational analysis, planning, programming, budget formulation and budget execution, including functional responsibility for over 700 civilian and military personnel.
 A component of the Department of Homeland Security and America’s oldest continuous seagoing service, the Coast Guard is comprised of a nearly 60,000 member active duty, reserve and civilian workforce with an annual budget of $10B.

 Mr. Bennett was appointed to the Senior Executive Service and became Director of the Coast Guard’s National Pollution Funds Center in September 2008.
 In this position, he was responsible for all aspects of the liability and compensation provisions of the Oil Pollution Act of 1990 including stewardship of the multi-billion dollar Oil Spill Liability Trust Fund.
 Prior to his appointment as Director, he served as the Chief of the Financial Management Division at the National Pollution Funds Center.